 - Develop institutional pride and build connections within the campus community

 - Find their niche on a college campus, making the institution feel more like home

 Recognized Fraternity and Sorority Chapters

-Penn College currently recognizes three fraternities and one emerging sorority.
+Penn College currently recognizes two fraternities and one emerging sorority.